This is an in-depth look at how to make an ambitious project come to life in Book Creator.

 The Book Creator app was what tied everything together making, it possible to integrate all the multimedia into one interactive ebook.

 The other essential requirement was we wanted to be able to add links to different pages within the book.
-In a Choose Your Own Adventure book, the reader gets to decide how the story unfolds because different choices lead to different endings.
+In a branching narrative book, the reader gets to decide how the story unfolds because different choices lead to different endings.
 Book Creator makes it easy to add hyperlinks.

 Other apps we used